 In the Hamiltonian formalism, the untwisted boson carries left- and right-momentum \be k_L \= \frac{R}{2\pi} \oint \d z \, \p X \,, \qquad k_R \= -\frac{R}{2\pi} \oint \d \zbar \, \pbar X \,, \ee which are related to the momentum and winding as \be k_L \= \frac{n}{R} + \frac{wR}{2} \,, \qquad k_R \= \frac{n}{R} - \frac{wR}{2} \,. \ee

 The twists around the space and time directions are treated in different fashions in the Hamiltonian formalism.
 The twist in the spatial direction (the $\text{Re}(z)$ direction) is implemented by changing the Hilbert space to a twisted version~$\CH_a$ obtained by quantizing fields that satisfy $X(z+2\pi)=X(z)-4\pi a $ (mod $2\pi$).
 This shifts the winding in~\eqref{eq:klkrdefs} by $w \mapsto w -2a$ (still with integer $w$) without affecting the oscillator modes of the bosons or fermions.
 The twist in the time direction is incorporated by including an explicit factor of~$e^{- 4 \pi ib P}$, which is the operator that generates a shift in~$X$ by~$-4\pi b$.
-Thus with~$q=e^{2 \pi i \tau}$, $\a=a\t+b$ as before, the partition function is a trace \be \ee Here the prime means that the trace runs only over non-zero fermionic modes; we separated the fermionic zero-modes in the first line of~\eqref{eq:Ztrace} and evaluated $\text{Tr}_{\psi_0, \wt \psi_0} \, \psi_0 \, \wt \psi_0 \, (-1)^{F} = 2$.
+Thus with~$q=e^{2 \pi i \tau}$, $\a=a\t+b$ as before, the partition function is a trace, \be \ee Here the prime means that the trace runs only over non-zero fermionic modes; we separated the fermionic zero-modes in the first line of~\eqref{eq:Ztrace} and evaluated $\text{Tr}_{\psi_0, \wt \psi_0} \, i \, \psi_0 \, \wt \psi_0 \, (-1)^{F} = 2$.
 That equality holds because quantization of the fermionic modes $\psi_0, ~\wt \phi_0$ gives a two-dimensional Clifford algebra and hence a two-dimensional Hilbert space.
 In this space, the operator $i \, \psi_0\,\wt\psi_0$, since it anticommutes with both $\psi_0$ and $\wt\psi_0$, acts as $(-1)^F$.
 So $i\, \psi_0 \, \wt \psi_0 \, (-1)^{F} =\left((-1)^F\right)^2=1$, and the trace of this operator is just the dimension of the Hilbert space, which is~2.
 (See the end of the introduction for some relevant details.)